 5) Going forward—Get (written) permission to take and use every “people” photo.

 Your organization must get permission to photograph and use photos of any subject for both legal and ethical reasons.
 I urge you to require written photo permissions from all beneficiaries and guardians of child subjects whenever possible.
 This practice will offer them with the dignity and respect they deserve, and ensure their confidentiality if desired.

 The good news is that there are many ways to get photo permissions.
-If necessary, consider these powerful alternatives to illustrating your stories when you can’t get photo permissions.
+If necessary, consider alternatives to illustrating your story when you can’t get photo permissions.